iampaperhero/demo-beyonex.io/README.md

     npx playwright test --project='chromium'
     ```

-2. Run the demo for all browsers (can be fragile 🙂 ):
+2. Run the demo for all browsers:

     ```bash
     npx playwright test